robinschuere/writersblock/readme.md

   - stories
   - link characters to a story
   - add chapters to a story
+  - add a cover to a story
   - create offline / online sync process (with pouchDb / own JSON storage / I DONT KNOW ;-) )
   - create authentication or something like that => Heroku db for that ...
+  - create export to pdf / ebook
-  - create copy sheet of character with events
+    - for a character with it's attributes, characteristics and events
-  - create copy sheet of story with chapters
-  - create a labelAndField readOnly component
+    - for a complete story
+      - cover
+      - foreword (optional)
+      - table of contents
+      - the story
+      - afterword (optional)
+      - list of characters and their description.
+  - create a detail page whereas the user can see the values and different pages for the update of this values.